-Which releases are available for "long jump" via dual-version PortaSwitch®?
+Which releases are available for "long jump" via dualversion PortaSwitch®?

-Depending on the Maintenance release your main system runs on, the following "long jump" options are available:
+Depending on the Maintenance release your source system runs on, the following "long jump" options are available:

 - From MR50-6 to MR65 (any build);

 - From any release and build starting from MR55 to MR65 (any build); and

 - From MR55-6 to MR70 directly.